Tania James: Career

 Her first novel, Atlas of Unknowns (Knopf) was published in April 2009.
 A family saga that alternates between Kerala, India and New York City, the novel was a San Francisco Chronicle Best Book of 2009 and a New York Times Editor's Choice.
 Atlas of Unknowns was shortlisted for the DSC Prize for South Asian Literature.
 The foreign rights of Atlas of Unknowns have been sold in eight countries.

 Her second book, Aerogrammes (Knopf), was published in May 2012.
 She has also written several short stories, "The Other Gandhi" published in Guernica Magazine.
 "Girl Marries Ghost," a serialized short story in The Louisville Courier-Journal.
 "Hortense", a short story in Five Chapters.

 James's novel, The Tusk That Did the Damage was published by Alfred A. Knopf in 2015.
 It was shortlisted for the Dylan Thomas Prize and longlisted for the Financial Times Oppenheimer Fund Emerging Voices Award.
 She taught undergraduate and graduate level fiction at the University of Maryland.

 In 2023, Knopf published her book Loot, which begins its tale in India around A.D.
 1800.
-It is a fictional tale about the artists who made Tipu's Sultan Tiger, a famous wooden automaton, shaped as a tiger mauling a European soldier.
+It is a fictional tale about the artists who made Tipu's Tiger, a famous wooden automaton, shaped as a tiger mauling a European soldier.
 The work of fiction follows a Mysorean wood carver and a French clockmaker who created the tiger, and follows them long after Tipu Sultan is killed in a battle with the English.